 When you need relief from chronic knee pain, you can find nonsurgical solutions at Performance Pain and Sports Medicine.
-At their offices in Houston, Texas; and in Raritan, Lawrenceville, Bordentown, and East Brunswick, New Jersey, the board-certified pain management specialists offer a variety of on-site treatments for knee pain, including joint injections and regenerative therapies using stem cells.
+At their offices in Houston, Texas; and in Raritan, Lawrenceville, and New Jersey, the board-certified pain management specialists offer a variety of on-site treatments for knee pain, including joint injections and regenerative therapies using stem cells.
 Find out how to get long-term relief of knee pain by calling the Performance Pain and Sports Medicine office nearest you today.

 When you experience acute knee pain that lasts less than six weeks, it’s likely due to muscle strains.
 Strains often develop from muscle overuse due to strenuous exercise and sports participation.